shadowga/website/_docs/1/d-support.md

 These branding rules can help members make their own contributions and allow others to incorporate the design into their service.

 #### Using the logo
-Our vector logo is brought to you by the folks who made GitHub Octicons, a free and open-source set of icons.
+Our vector logo is an octicon, making it one of many free and open-source images.
 The red flame shouldn't be warped, disfigured, or recoloured when used in association with our server and forum.

 ---